kormanowsky/test-sequencer/README.md

 Don't forget to cache it on CI and add it to your `.gitignore` file.

 **Important:** when sharded, tests produce several cache files named `kts-cache.json` maybe inside different run contexts (CI jobs, build machines etc).
 It is your task to collect and merge them all after all the shards finish and all the files are generated.
+You may use `npx kts-merge kts-cache.json kts-cache*.json` to fulfil this task.
 This is similar to how you create one test coverage report for your sharded tests.
 You should make `kts-cache.json` available to all the shards before the next run of the tests.

 ### Jest